Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors/README.md

         - Git repository name: **imported Github repository**
         - Collaboration branch: **master**
         - Root folder: **e2e_samples/parking_sensors/adf**
-        - Import Existing Data Factory resource to repository: **Unselected**
+        - Import Existing Data Factory resource to repository: **Selected**
+        - Branch to import resource into: **Use Collaboration**
     5. Navigating to "Author" tab, you should see all the pipelines deployed.
-    6. Select `Connections` > `Ls_KeyVault_01`.
-Update the Base Url to the KeyVault Url of your DEV environment.
-    7. Select `Connections` > `Ls_AdlsGen2_01`.
-Update URL to the ADLS Gen2 Url of your DEV environment.
-    8. Click `Publish` to publish changes.
+    6. Click `Publish` to publish changes.

-5. **Setup Build Pipelines.** You will be creating three build pipelines, two which will trigger for every pull request which will run Unit Testing + Linting, and the third one which will trigger on every commit to master and will create the actual build artifacts for release.
+4. **Setup Build and Release Pipelines.** You will be creating three build pipelines, two which will trigger for every pull request which will run Unit Testing + Linting, and the third one which will trigger on every commit to master and will create the actual build artifacts for release.
     1. In Azure DevOps, navigate to `Pipelines`.
 Select "Create Pipeline".
     2. Under "Where is your code?", select Github (YAML).
         - If you have not yet already, you maybe prompted to connect your Github account.
 See [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/repos/github?view=azure-devops&tabs=yaml#grant-access-to-your-github-repositories) for more information.